Undergraduate Admissions

 For scholarships covering University on-campus housing and meal plan such as Nutmeg, Day of Pride, or Stamps Scholarships, the following conditions apply:

-- Students who live off-campus are not eligible for the value of the on-campus housing as part of their Nutmeg, Day of Pride, or Stamps award.
+- Students who choose to live off-campus are not eligible to receive the value of the on-campus housing as part of their Nutmeg, Day of Pride, or Stamps award.

 Presidential Scholars are awarded a one-time, $2,500 grant for educational enrichment.
 Scholars may use these funds for a variety of enrichment activities, including research, internships, tuition-based education abroad programs, and professional travel during any of the student's first eight semesters as an undergraduate at the University of Connecticut.
 Students must apply for the enrichment grant at least one semester before the semester they intend to use the award.
 The enrichment grant must be used prior to the end of the 8th semester of attendance.

 Students dismissed due to academic termination may be eligible for reinstatement of merit-based admissions scholarships after their readmission if the minimum required GPA is attained.
-Students requesting reinstatement of merit-based admissions scholarships must email an appeal letter to the Office of Student Financial Aid Services, at scholarships@uconn.edu.
+Students requesting reinstatement of merit-based admissions scholarships must complete the Merit Scholarship Reinstatement Request Form.
 Students who earn and transfer credits from another College/University to the University of Connecticut are ineligible for reinstatement of their merit- based admissions scholarship.

 All merit-based admissions scholarships are renewable annually for a maximum of eight semesters of University-approved full-time undergraduate study upon maintaining a 2.5 cumulative grade point average, with the exception of the Day of Pride Scholarship and Nutmeg Scholarship which require maintaining a 3.0 cumulative grade point average.
 Recipients will be reviewed on an annual basis to ensure compliance with the SAP/GPA requirements.
 More information on that process can be found on the Office of Student Financial Aid Services website.